h4ckyou/h4ckyou.github.io/_posts/2026-05-21-kernel-adventures-1.md

 - *root*
 - *user*
 - *admin*

-The */etc/shadow* file confirms that the password hashes were removed, matching the words from *notes.txt*.

 Next, let's inspect the *init* script, which is the first user-space process executed during system boot.